Labex-ICCA/Labex-ICCA.github.io/_posts/2014-3-3-blog-du-chroniqueur copie.md

 ---
 layout: post
-title: Blog du chroniqueur
+title: Colloque Nouvelles Cinéphilies à la Sorbonne
 author: Laurent Jullier
-categories: Médias
+categories: Événements
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).